Seppli11/ZHAW-Summary/summaries/24FS/VC2/Computer Vision/Intro.md

 ![image-20240429143116960](./res/Intro/image-20240429143116960.png)

-When the distance between the two cameras are small, then there is a bigger overlap in what both camera see.
+When the distance between the two cameras or the focal length  is small, then there is a bigger overlap in what both camera see.
 However the accuracy far away decreases.
-On the other hand, if the cameras are far from each other and the baseline is big, then the accuracy is better, but the cameras have less of an overlap decreasing the area where points overlap.
+On the other hand, if the cameras are far from each other and the baseline is big, or the focal length is long, then the accuracy is better, but the cameras have less of an overlap decreasing the area where points overlap.

-The human eyes are at a distance of about 6cm.
+The human eyes are at a distance of about 6cm and are able to see in 3D for 10m.

 ### Find matches